Pelosi's impeachment skepticism draws little pushback from fellow Dems

 Breaking News Emails

-WASHINGTON — Speaker Nancy Pelosi’s comment this week that impeaching President Donald Trump might not be “worth it” found some early backing — and little vocal pushback — among the House Democratic majority, despite the rising number of members who support removing the president from office.
+WASHINGTON — Speaker Nancy Pelosi’s comment this week that impeaching President Donald Trump might not be “worth it” found some early backing — and little pushback — from House Democrats, even though they are in the majority and a growing number support moving to remove the president from office.

-A number of the California Democrat’s colleagues echoed her point, arguing that impeachment would be too divisive.
-Some dismissed the significance of the comment itself, saying it was no different from her previous statements on the matter.
-Others said House Democrats should focus instead on demonstrating that they can govern by promoting a progressive agenda.
+Some of Pelosi’s colleagues echoed her point, arguing that impeachment would be too divisive, while others dismissed the significance of the comment itself, saying it was no different from her previous statements.
+Several said House Democrats should focus instead on demonstrating that they can govern by promoting a progressive agenda.
 And those Democrats who disagreed with Pelosi avoided direct criticism of her remark.

-The reaction followed what appeared to be Pelosi's clearest comments yet on her view of Trump's potential impeachment.
+The reaction followed Pelosi's clearest comments yet on her view of Trump's potential impeachment.

 What is Speaker Pelosi's strategy in avoiding impeachment?March 12, 201908:05